thor314/obsidian-setup/Getting Started with Obsidian.md

 ### Overview of this resource
 The author of this resource is a reformed Emacs user.
 This means that he prefers a keyboard-over-mouse philosophy, and mostly avoids dynamic content in his markdown.
 He observes many of the most popular Obsidian plugins introduce dynamic content UI buttons, dynamic code blocks, and other clicky features (e.g. Tasks, Excalidraw, Kanban, Calendar, Iconize, Mind Map) that he avoids.

-This is evidence of most people will hold different preferences than his own!
-But still he has opinions, and those opinions are reflected in this guide.
+This is evidence of most people will hold different preferences than the author!
+Reader may know better what is good for reader than author.

 I started using Obsidian at the end of 2021, and now use Obsidian nearly every day, for:
 - journaling
 - note taking (often with $\LaTeX$)
 - project and light task management